boscacci/demonyms/README.md

 E.g. At Google, employees are "Googlers".

+What do they call you where you work?

+Feel free to make a PR.

 | Organization  | Demonym       | Alternate 1 | Alternate 2 |
 | ------------- |:-------------:| :-----:| :----- |
 | Google        | Googler       | Noogler (New googler) | n/a